-The current water court review was triggered when the Aspen filed two applications in October to maintain its conditional water storage rights, which were decreed in 1971.
+The current water court review was triggered when the city of Aspen filed two applications in October to maintain its conditional water storage rights, which were decreed in 1971.

-Larsen Family LP is one of ten opposing parties in the resulting “due diligence” cases now before the Division 5 water court referee in Glenwood Springs.
+Larsen Family LP is one of 10 opposing parties in the resulting “due diligence” cases now before the Division 5 water court referee in Glenwood Springs.

 The other parties include the U.S. Forest Service, Pitkin County, four environmental organizations, and three owners of high-end residential property in the Castle and Maroon creek valleys.

 Corona told the city there was a “general consensus” among the other parties in the case in support of the Larsen Family proposal, which technically only pertained to the Maroon Creek Reservoir case.

 But the city decided to sit on its cards.

 On May 22, the council held an executive session to discuss, in part, the water court cases.

 On May 23, Covell sent Corona the city’s rejection letter.

 Corona then sent the letter to the other opposing parties.

 “A new application to change the location (of) the Maroon Creek Reservoir conditional storage right would require that a new location be specified,” the city’s May 23 letter said, according to an attorney in the case.
 “Aspen must complete its supply/demand study and identify an alternative location or locations for the Maroon Creek Reservoir storage right in order to be able to file a change application to move that right, or some portion thereof, to another location.”